 We’ll start by having a few meetings and collaborating on a document in Google Drive.
 This makes it easy for everyone to provide input and break the product out into phases.

-In the case of our up-and-coming plugin, WP Offload SES, we decided everything that should be in the public 1.0 release, and any other features that we want to add down the line.
+In the case of our (now released) plugin, WP Offload SES, we decided everything that should be in the public 1.0 release, and any other features that we want to add down the line.
 This helped solidify what work needed to be done (and when) and avoid any potential scope creep.

 After agreeing on the initial scope of the release, we then create wireframes using Balsamiq Cloud to help visualize the user interface.
 We’ve found that simple wireframes can be completed much faster, and we don’t need Brad to create high fidelity mockups in Photoshop as he has done in the past.

 While creating the wireframes, we include everything from general layouts to functionality and even the specific copy that will be used.
 That way we don’t have to worry about being great copywriters or coming up with new solutions while developing the plugin.

 Then, once the wireframes are a little more polished, we open them up for review.
 One thing we’ve noticed is that comments in Balsamiq can be a bit confusing, so we export the wireframes to Google Drive.
 Once on Google Drive, our entire team can go in and highlight specific parts of the mockups and comment on anything that is potentially confusing and needs to be changed.

 After a few rounds of comments and updating the mockups based on any feedback, it’s finally time to start working on the actual plugin.